kubra-sen/AB_Testing/README.md

 # DATASET
-Impression – Number of views of the advertisement Click – Number of clicks for the advertisement Purchase – Number of products purchased after viewing the advertisement Tıklanan reklamlar sonrası satın alınan ürün sayısını belirtir.
+Impression – Number of views of the advertisement \
+Click – Number of clicks for the advertisement \
+Purchase – Number of products purchased after viewing the advertisement\
+Tıklanan reklamlar sonrası satın alınan ürün sayısını belirtir\
-Earning – The amount of earning gained after the purchase of the products
+Earning – The amount of earning gained after the purchase of the products\